 On migration, large lakes form important stop-over sites (Nelson 2005) but can stop at a large variety of small to large wetlands, both natural and artificial.
-It typically winters on jheels and lagoons in India, and ice-free lakes and coastal wetlands in Europe (del Hoyo et al. 1992) and coastal areas of Oman and Caspian Sea and the Persian Gulf in Iran.
+It typically winters on jheels and lagoons in India, and ice-free lakes and coastal wetlands in Europe (del Hoyo et al. 1992) and coastal areas of Oman and Caspian Sea and the Persian Gulf in Iran, and eastern coastal areas of China.
 A crucial habitat requirement for a site to be used at all by pelicans is the existence of proper resting and roosting sites (Crivelli pers. comm.) such as islands and low sand or mud bars free of vegetation.